Binocular Reviews: Zeiss Victory RF 10×42

 I’m a student of the less-is-more school of displays, especially for hunting optics.
 The Zeiss delivers what I’m after: a simple circle reticle, the distance in either yards or meters, and either a line-of-sight or angle-adjusted aiming solution.

-Once you spend time with the unit, and appreciate that the aiming solution is based on the vast amounts of data that it receives from the mobile app, your confidence will grow that the Zeiss Victory RF is delivering the best and simplest aiming solutions in the premium market.
+Once you spend time with the unit, and appreciate that the aiming solution is based on the vast amounts of data that it receives from the mobile app, your confidence will grow that the Zeiss Victory Rangefinder is delivering the best and simplest aiming solutions in the premium market.
 Combine that knowledge with the sharp optical resolution delivered by the excellent glass of the Victory RF, and you should have no excuse for missing again.